 In November 2008, her first book, Knitting For Good! was published by Roost Books.
 The book is a guide to how to use your knitting and creativity to improve your life, the lives of those in your community and the world at large.
 It's also about life and its surprises.

 While currently working full time on issues regarding workers' rights, she's been freelancing...
-A little writing, (including currently working on a craftivism anthology to be published in Spring 2014 by Arsenal Pulp!), a little volunteering (for Emerge Global), a little editing, a little brainstorming and a little speaking at places like V2_ Institute for the Unstable Media, Design Academy Eindhoven, Corcoran College of Art + Design, The Women's Library, and the University of Huddersfield among others.
+A little writing, (including currently working on a craftivism anthology to be published in May 2014 by Arsenal Pulp!), a little volunteering (for Emerge Global), a little editing, a little brainstorming and a little speaking at places like Corcoran College of Art + Design, Design Academy Eindhoven, Fabrica, the University of Huddersfield, Unravel, the V&A, V2_ Institute for the Unstable Media, and The Women's Library among others.